vrund-patel-contact/Calorie-Expenditure-Prediction-Model/README.md

 # Calorie-Expenditure-Prediction-Model

-This is a multivariate linear regression model where we can view the relationship between mutliple variables.
+This is a multivariate linear regression model where we can view the relationship between multiple variables.

 These are the results: